Delta-Icons/aegis/CONTRIBUTING.md

   - *Examples (not limited to):* social media, productivity tools, cloud services, development tools, gaming related etc.
 - Almost any app / site / service, **that's trustworthy and doesn't have the exceptions from below.**
   - Still in spite of this, aegis-icons has right to reject requests or submissions if needed or necessary.

-### Case-by-case basis
-:grey_question: Needs some examining before accepting or rejecting.
-Request or submit and we will tell if it's accepted or not.

-- Forums, message groups and similar sites / communities using pre-existing hosted software.
-  - We rather make icons based of the softwares, because those are more universally usable for users then specific communities.
-    - Detected with tools like [What CMS](https://whatcms.org) and [W3Techs Site Info](https://w3techs.com/sites).
-  - *Exception:* really popular forums can get their own icons (at least **over 250,000 total members** and high posting activity).
-- Platforms that icon requester / submitter is the creator or owner of the platform itself.
-  - We don't do free work or want self-advertising here.
-  - *Exception:* if platform is actually popular and has potential users for Aegis.
-- Self-hosted or similar software.
-  - Suggested to have ≥ 500 GitHub / Gitlab stars or other non-maintainer activity to back it up.
-  - If things previously mentioned aren't available, then we measure popularity based of search results.
-- Adult content, piracy & gambling related sites / apps / services.
-  - Mostly okay here, **but** it cannot break **any** of the "not approved" bullet points.
-  - These services are **always** researched from any "not approved" points before accepting.
-- App / site being too vague.
-  - *Examples (not limited to):* site only has login page and nothing else, search results don't answer what that app / site is either.
-  - It's not enough that you tell what the app / site does, we need at least **some** evidence from the web.
-Otherwise it counts to *shady apps / sites* category.
-- Ad networks.
-  - Most of them belongs to *shady apps / sites* category, because often these services violate privacy on other users expense and trick users for unwanted things.
-  - *Exception:* ad networks with ethical standpoints (minimal or no user tracking / data collecting, no dark patterns, high advertiser monitoring etc).

 ### Not approved
 :x: These are never accepted to aegis-icons, **no exceptions!**